 The only party allowed to file a wrongful death claim in Florida is the deceased person’s representative listed in their will.
 The personal representative is usually a family member.
 Even though the legally appointed person is the only person allowed to file, other family members of the deceased victim are eligible to receive compensation.

 The late family member’s spouse, children, parents, and other family members can recover benefits.
 Our wrongful death attorneys in Jacksonville can explain how the compensation will be divided between family members.

-Our Legal Team Will Go the Extra Mile
+Our Wrongful Death Team Will Go The Extra Mile

 Our team takes pride in offering compassionate, responsive care to our clients.
 We will work to make the process feel smooth for you during this challenging time.
 When you work with us on a personal injury claim, you can expect the following:

 - To get your attorney’s phone number